Brecghan/Midstone_Clone/resources/design-document.md

 U2.
 As a MCDP customer, I want to be able to add inventory to my pantry

 U3.
-As a MCDP customer, I want to be able to add/view recipes in the recipe-book
+As a MCDP customer, I want to be able to view recipes in the recipe-book

 U4.
 As a MCDP customer, I want to be able to create my own meal plan